 I don’t know about you, but cooking and eating are two of my favorite things!
 I love trying all sorts of dishes and food combinations, and growing up, I’ve always had dinner with my family, no matter what.
-However, I recently found out that not many families do, even though there are a lot of benefits that come from eating and cooking together.
+However, I recently found out that not many families do this, even though there are a lot of benefits that come from eating and cooking together.

 Commensality is defined as the act of eating together at the same table.
 Since ancient times, eating together has been a vital social activity for humans.
 There are two types of commensality: